Overview

 The primary objective of this program is to harness the potential arising from Senegal’s rich history, its educated youth, and its diverse social networks.
 However, these opportunities are frequently constrained by the lack of access to leading universities and global markets where English serves as the predominant medium of communication.

 Senegal holds a special place with its vibrant democracy, thriving associational life, and historical significance in the Atlantic slave trade.
 A significant percentage of the enslaved individuals brought to the Americas originated from the Senegambian region.
 Today, there exists a collective memory of the slave trade, preserved through historical sites and narratives that bridge the gap between Africa and America.
-Additionally, the program aims to identify community assets within Senegal’s evolving social landscape that can play a significant role in addressing the challenges associated with youth migration.
+Additionally, the program aims to identify community assets within Senegal’s evolving social landscape that can play a significant role in addressing the challenges associated with developmental issues.

 Community Partnerships

+Additionally, our group will embark on a journey of exploration and documentation, delving into historical sites and the rich tapestry of the Atlantic world and memories of the trans-Atlantic slave trade in Senegal.
+Our collective efforts will be dedicated to the collection and documentation of the invaluable legacy stemming from the interconnected history shared between America and West Africa.
 Senegal, with its various sites of memories for the Atlantic slave trade and central role in pioneering French West African culture during the colonial era, is crucial for understanding the complex history of West Africa and the rich connections between America and Africa.
 While engaging this vibrant community, DukeEngagers will immerse themselves in the Discovering the Atlantic Connections component of the program.
 This entails learning the Wolof language and documenting the history of the Atlantic slave trade in Senegal by visiting sites of historical, cultural and religious memories around the country.

 Program Requirements